-Let’s look at things from their point of view… Barely a week after flying halfway around the world, from home to this “new” location, the child knows just three people in his new country – his mom, his dad and his sister – and then throw in the fact he only speaks a little of the local language.
+Let’s look at things from their point of view… Barely a week after flying halfway around the world, from home to this “new” location, the child knows just three people in his new country – his mom, his dad, and his sister – and then throw in the fact he only speaks a little of the local language.
 Survival is a sign of resiliency.

 This summer I was aware of some facts about resiliency in the expats in Canada.
-Kate Hammer, educational reporter stated, “Nearly five million elementary and secondary students who start school this year, one of 500,000 who are foreign-born, and one of thousands who will be in a Canadian classroom for the first time outperform their native-born peers.”
+Kate Hammer, an educational reporter stated, “Nearly five million elementary and secondary students who start school this year, one of 500,000 who are foreign-born, and one of the thousands who will be in a Canadian classroom for the first time outperform their native-born peers.”

 I feel this is because expat children learn to be resilient.
 Despite the challenges they face – cultural, linguistic and emotionally- they survive.

 Canada is lucky to have such talented children.
 Stats from the United States and the United Kingdom do not show that immigrants into these countries outscore their native peers.
 According to Statistics Canada, about 10% of Canadian students were born elsewhere.
 In major areas like Toronto, that proportion grows to as high as 25 % (including university).